daisugiland/daisugi/STYLE_GUIDE.md

     };
     ```

+### Constants

+  * UpperCase for constants.
-6.  `Constants`: UpperCase for string literals or integer literals, used as aliases for “hard-coded” values.
+    > ✔️  Constants are string or integer literals, used as aliases for “hard-coded” values.

     ✔️  Good

     ```javascript
     const SECONDS = 60;